ArifSohaib/distracted_driver/readme.md

 I used various sources from the Internet to learn caffe and fix issues I faced so some code is modified from other sources which I did not keep track of.
 I apologize for not crediting them.
 If you find such snippits, please inform me and I will add them.

-#Tutorial for using caffe pre-trained model
+#Tutorial for using caffe pre-trained model/fine-tuning

 ##Brief File descriptions